redox-os/book/src/porting-applications.md

 While packaging Rust programs you need to know where the main executable is located in the Cargo project, to do this you need to verify the `Cargo.toml` files of the project.

-A Rust program can have one or more Cargo packages to build, see some common assumptions below:
+A Rust program can have one or more Cargo packages to build, read the common assumptions below:

 - Most Rust programs with a `src` folder use one Cargo package, thus you can use the `cargo` template.
 - Most Rust programs with multiple Cargo packages name the main package with the name of the program.